NSP Presidential Scholarship

 The NSP Presidential Scholarship affords CSUN undergraduate students the opportunity to work with faculty mentors on significant original work.
 Students are funded to undertake a research, creative, or applied project that will advance their chosen field of interest and/or contribute to the CSUN community.
 To be eligible for this award, students must develop their own project, which is independent of their mentor’s current ongoing research – while the project can be tangentially related, it must be the student’s original work.

 In addition to the scholarship application materials, there are two pre-application requirements that must be completed.
-Applicants must complete a mandatory online “Information Workshop Survey”.
-For more information regarding the Presidential Scholarship, follow this link: https://www.csun.edu/financialaid/northridge-scholarship-program-pre-application-information
+Applicants must review the online pre-application information and complete the required survey to confirm understanding of application requirements.
+For more information regarding the Presidential Scholarship and to access the workshop, follow this link: https://www.csun.edu/financialaid/northridge-scholarship-program-pre-application-information

 - A minimum cumulative 3.5 GPA is required.